 Langdon College provides an exciting and flexible programme of study for students with learning difficulties, disabilities, social anxiety or autistic spectrum disorders, who are aged between 16–24 years and who have an Education, Health and Care Plan (EHCP).

-Langdon College works closely with parents/carers, social workers and any other professionals to support students to achieve.
-We aim to break down any barriers to learning through a supportive and nurturing learning environment.
-Students are allocated a personal tutor who will provide them with outstanding pastoral support during their time at college.
+Langdon College staff work closely with parents/carers, social workers, and other professionals to support students to achieve.
+Students are allocated a personal tutor who provide them with outstanding pastoral support during their time at college.

 Curriculum

-Langdon College is committed to offering students an inclusive, multifaceted extended curriculum which provides the opportunity to Recognise and Record Progress and Achievement (RARPA) through the setting of individual targets.
+Langdon College is committed to offering students an inclusive, multifaceted extended curriculum which provides the opportunity to Recognise and Record Progress and Achievement (RARPA) through the setting and assessment of individual targets.

 DSC_0153